One-loop divergences of quantum gravity coupled with scalar electrodynamics: Introduction

 An algorithm for counter-Lagrangian of one-loop diagram was introduced by G. 't Hooft \cite{Hooft1} and this algorithm extended to include gravitation \cite{Hooft2}.
 Applying this algorithm, one-loop divergences of quantum gravity coupled with scalar fields, vector fields or Yang-Mills fields were proved explicitly \cite{Hooft2,Deser_1,Deser_2}.
 For fermionic field, the situation is quite different.
 Firstly, one can't use metric fields as gravitational variables.
 Instead of this, fermionic field has to interact with vierbein field.
 Furthermore, t'Hooft algorithm isn't applicable for this case because of the form of Lagrangian.
 S. Deser and P. van Nieuwenhuizen solved this problem by explicit calculation of the diagrams with eight external fermions and showed that Einstein-Dirac system is also non-renormalizable \cite{Deser_3}.

-On the other hand, since adding other fields or other interactions to each system generates more possible counter-Lagrangian terms, there is room for improvement to restore renormalizability.
-In this paper, we consider Einstein-Maxwell fields coupled with electrically charged scalar which is the simplest model among the systems of gravity coupled with multiple fields having their own interaction and show that this system is non-renormalizable.
-For this calculation, we will quote calculation results of \cite{Hooft2,Deser_1}.
+In this paper, we consider Einstein-Maxwell fields coupled with electrically charged scalar which is the simplest model among the systems of gravity coupled with multiple fields having their own interaction.
+First, we calculate the possible one-loop diagrams in Einstein-SQED system and show that this system is non-renormalizable.

 The rest of this paper is organized as follows.
-In section 2, the Lagrangian for one-loop diagrams of the Einstein-Maxwell fields coupled with electrically charged scalar is obtained.
-In section 3, the Lagrangian for one-loop diagrams is modified in order to obtain Feynman rules and guarantee unitarity of S-matrix.
-In section 4, the counter-Lagrangian is calculated according to 't Hooft algorithm.
-Finally, in section 5, the counter-Lagrangian is reduced by applying equation of motion and it is showed that the Einstein-Maxwell fields coupled with electrically charged scalar is non-renormalizable.
+In section 2, the Lagrangian for one-loop diagrams of the Einstein-Maxwell fields coupled with electrically charged scalar is obtained using background field method.
+In section 3, the Lagrangian for one-loop diagrams is transformed into more elegant form and Feynman rules for one-loop diagrams are derived.
+Finally, in section 4, the non-renormalizability of Einstein-SQED system is showed using already known results and equation of motion.